UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 GBM is adept at handling nonlinear relationships and interactions between variables, making it valuable for complex, hierarchical data structures.
 Linear Regression provides clear insights into the linear relationships and is highly interpretable, which is useful for understanding direct impacts and trends.
-MLP, with its deep learning capabilities, excels at identifying patterns and dependencies in large datasets that might be non-linear or hidden.
+MLP, with its deep learning capabilities, is good at at identifying patterns and dependencies in large datasets that might be non-linear or hidden.
 By stacking these models, we aim to mitigate the individual weaknesses of each model and enhance prediction stability.
-The meta-model, often a simpler model like linear regression, is trained on the predictions of the base models, ensuring that the final predictions are not just a simple average but a strategically weighted combination that considers how each model performs in various scenarios.
-This approach is particularly effective in reducing overfitting and improving the robustness of predictions, which is crucial for dynamic and complex systems like the electricity market.
+The meta-model, a simpler model like linear regression, is trained on the predictions of the base models, ensuring that the final predictions are not just a simple average but a  weighted combination that considers how each model performs in various scenarios.

 4. Long Short-Term Memory (LSTM) Model

 Model Overview:
 Long Short-Term Memory (LSTM) models are a kind of Recurrent Neural Network (RNN) particularly well-suited to classifying, processing, and predicting time series data given time lags of unknown duration between important events.
-Unlike standard feedforward neural networks, LSTMs have feedback connections that allow them to process not just individual data points, but entire sequences of data.
-This feature makes them ideal for tasks where context from the input data is crucial, such as speech recognition, language modeling, and, importantly, time-series forecasting like electricity demand
+Unlike standard feedforward neural networks, LSTMs have feedback connections that allow them to process not just individual data points, but entire sequences of data [@Hochreiter1997].
+This feature makes them ideal for tasks where context from the input data is crucial, such as speech recognition, language modeling, and, importantly, time-series forecasting like electricity demand.

 An LSTM model is composed of various gates that control the flow of information.
 These gates include the forget gate, input gate, and output gate, which work together to update and maintain the cell state across time steps.
-The equations that govern the behavior of an LSTM unit are as follows:
+The equations that govern the behavior of an LSTM unit are as follows [@Chung2014]:

 1. **Forget Gate:**
    $$ f_t = \sigma(W_f \cdot [h_{t-1}, x_t] + b_f) $$